Alfred Lester: Bing Boys and later years

 In May 1915 Lester reprised his original role in a revival of The Arcadians, and among his most celebrated shows of the First World War years was a revue, The Bing Boys Are Here (1916) in which he and George Robey co-starred with Violet Lorraine.
 The Observer commented, "Nothing so funny in revue has ever been seen in London … the three together are almost too much to endure for three hours".

 His later roles in musical comedy were Umpicof in Round the Map (1917), Hu-Du in Shanghai (1918), George in The Eclipse (1919) and Miggles in a revival of The Shop Girl (1920).
 He starred in four more revues: Pins and Needles (1921), Fun of the Fayre (1921), Rats (1923), and his final show, The Punch Bowl (1924).
 The Times considered the last, "with its brilliant changes of character in the various scenes, was technically perhaps better than anything he had ever done."

 During the run of The Punch Bowl Lester was taken ill and had to leave the cast.
 Suffering from a chest complaint he was recommended to go to a warmer country, travelling by sea to spend some weeks in Morocco with friends.
-Feeling considerably better he began the overland journey home by train, but he was taken ill again en route and died of pneumonia at a nursing home in Madrid.
+Feeling considerably better he began the overland journey home by train, but he was taken ill again en route and died of pneumonia at The Anglo-American Nursing Home, Madrid.
+He was cremated at Golders Green Crematorium on 27 May 1925 and buried at Kensal Green Cemetery the following day.